27 people aboard Carnival cruise test positive for COVID-19

-Twenty-seven people aboard a Carnival cruise tested positive for COVID-19 just before the ship made a stop in Belize City this week, according to the Belize Tourism Board.
+A Carnival cruise on which 27 people tested positive for COVID-19 just before the ship made a stop in Belize City this week was headed back to Galveston, Texas Friday after stopping in Mexico.

-The positive cases were among 26 crew members and one passenger on the Carnival Vista, which is carrying over 1,400 crew and nearly 3,000 passengers, the board said in a statement.
+The positive cases were among 26 crew members and one passenger on the Carnival Vista, which is carrying over 1,400 crew and nearly 3,000 passengers, the Belize Tourism Board said in a statement.
 The ship arrived Wednesday in Belize City.

 All 27 were vaccinated, had mild or no symptoms, and were in isolation, according to the statement.
 The tourism board said 99.98% of the ship's crew was vaccinated, as well as 96.5% of its passengers.